Why study in Spain?

 Like elsewhere in Europe the majority of undergraduate programs in Spain last for three years, with more professional degree subjects such as medicine taking longer.

-Spanish universities can specialise in particular fields, as is the case with business schools, medical universities and engineering universities.
+Universities and colleges in Spain can specialize in particular fields, as is the case with business schools, medical universities and engineering universities.

 Whether you’re looking to study for a BA, BSc, MBA or doctorate degree, Studee can help you find the perfect place to study in Spain.